The Program (1993 film): Plot

-The ESU Timberwolves start optimistically, although Coach Sam Winters must win this season or be fired.
+ESU Timberwolves coach Sam Winters must win this season or be fired.
 Sophomore quarterback Joe Kane spends Christmas with his alcoholic family while junior Alvin Mack gives his mother a door knocker for the house he will buy when he turns pro.
 Running back Darnell Jefferson is recruited to ESU.
-Autumn (Berry), an ESU student, gives him a tour; they bond and kiss.
+Autumn, an ESU student, gives him a tour; they bond and kiss.

-Kane introduces Jefferson to Mack, backup quarterback Bobby Collins (dating Winters' daughter Louanne) and senior Steve Lattimer, (35 pounds heavier since last fall), hopeful starter in his senior year.
+Kane introduces Jefferson to Mack, backup quarterback Bobby Collins and senior Steve Lattimer who has gained 35 pounds of muscle since last season.
 Fumbling at practice, Jefferson must carry a football with him at all times.
-Coach Winters tells him if anyone but Jefferson returns the ball to him "...[you'll wish you were never born.]"
-Jefferson discovers Autumn is back with starting tailback Ray Griffen (his competition for starting running back).
-Later, worried about entrance exams and asking for advice, Lattimer passes on his fourth try.
-Mack gets test copies beforehand.

-Illiterate, Mack tells Jefferson he will stay eligible if he's talented; he only needs to know how to sign an NFL contract.
+Jefferson discovers Autumn is dating starting tailback Ray Griffen when he goes to her for tutoring.
+Mack tells Jefferson he will stay eligible if he's talented; he only needs to know how to sign an NFL contract.
 Jefferson is neither surprised nor worried when he fails the test; he convinces Autumn to tutor him.
 Sports Illustrated declares Kane a Heisman Trophy candidate; the pressure and stress cause him to drink.
-Meeting tennis player Camille (Swanson) after riding on his motorcycle, they start dating.
+Meeting tennis player Camille after riding on his motorcycle, they start dating.

-Mack, a junior, is waiting for April's NFL Draft, clearly indifferent to academics.
-His strong ability to understand strategy during film study shows his commitment to football.
+Mack is shown to be barely literate, but has a strong ability to understand complex football strategy during film study.
 Meanwhile, the offensive coordinator fears Lattimer is on steroids, but Winters trusts him.
-If he is, NCAA testing will catch him.

 When Lattimer is named starting defensive end, he shatters car windows with his head, screaming, "STARTING DEFENSE!!
 PLACE AT THE TABLE!!"
 Witnessed by the coordinators, they do not tell Winters, but warn Lattimer the NCAA will be drug-testing at the start of the season.
-The Heisman campaign for Kane picks up speed and the players' individual motivation is revealed: Kane plays because it distracts him from the stressors of his life (his alcoholic father), Jefferson is escaping the ghetto, Mack enjoys the physicality & Lattimer genuinely loves the game.

-Lattimer substitutes clean urine for his own during the NCAA drug tests.
-They have a stream of victories initially.
-Meanwhile, Griffen isn't being effective as tailback, and Jefferson is doing well.
+The Timberwolves open the season with victories, though Griffen isn't effective as tailback and Jefferson is doing well.
 Uncomfortable with monetary donations from wealthy alumni as he improves, Mack tells him to take it.
-Jefferson and Autumn begin a relationship, but she is ashamed to tell her well-read father, another former ESU football player.
+Jefferson and Autumn begin a relationship, but she is ashamed to tell her father, another former ESU football player.
 She goes back with Griffen, who plans to attend medical school.